 • All students are expected to know and follow the policies in the catalog/student handbook.

-NRS 394.449 Requirements of policy for refunds by institutions
+NRS 394.449 Requirements of policy for refunds by postsecondary educational institutions.

-(a) That if the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money he has paid.
+(a) That if the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money the student has paid.

-(b) That if a student cancels his enrollment before the start of the training program, the institution shall refund to the student all the money he has paid, minus 10 percent of the tuition agreed upon in the enrollment agreement or $100, whichever is less, and that if the institution is accredited by a regional accrediting agency recognized by the United States Department of Education, the institution may also retain any amount paid as a nonrefundable deposit to secure a position in the program upon acceptance so long as the institution clearly disclosed to the applicant that the deposit was nonrefundable before the deposit was paid.
+(b) That if a student cancels his or her enrollment before the start of the training program, the institution shall refund to the student all the money the student has paid, minus 10 percent of the tuition agreed upon in the enrollment agreement or $150, whichever is less, and that if the institution is accredited by a regional accrediting agency recognized by the United States Department of Education, the institution may also retain any amount paid as a nonrefundable deposit to secure a position in the program upon acceptance so long as the institution clearly disclosed to the applicant that the deposit was nonrefundable before the deposit was paid.

 2. If a refund is owed pursuant to subsection 1, the institution shall pay the refund to the person or entity who paid the tuition within 15 calendar days after the:

-(a) Date of cancellation by a student of his enrollment;
+(a) Date of cancellation by a student of his or her enrollment;

 (b) Date of termination by the institution of the enrollment of a student;